exercism/legacy-docs/language-tracks/configuration/exercises.md

 This must be unique to this particular exercise implementation across all of Exercism's tracks, and must never change.
 [Configlet][configlet] has a `uuid` subcommand (`configlet uuid`), but you can use any UUID generator tool to create it.
+The UUID should be of the form xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.

 ### Slug